wenleicao/wenleicao.github.io/_posts/2019-12-14-Deal_with_complex_DAX_measure.md

 test using context C1, C2 and t2
 <img src="/images/blog31/test_in_name_card3.PNG">

-In summary,  some measure are not so straightforward which will take some experienment work.
+In summary,  some measure are not so straightforward which will take some experiment to work out.
 Dax studio is good tool to use.
 The strategy I deal with difficult measure are as follows.
 * Break into small workable chuck
 * first make it work, then make it right, finally make it fast